yangmeiyi/ccRCC_project/README.md

 python3 ./TransResNet_model/train.py

 ### Getting Started
-* For TransResNet, please see TransResNet_model/train for detailed instructions.
+* For TransResNet, please see TransResNet_model/train.py for detailed instructions.
-* For Transfer Learnig, please see Transfer.
+* For Transfer Learnig, please see transfer.
-* For Ensembel learning, please see re_models and ensemble.
+* For Ensembel learning, please see pre_models and ensemble.py.